 6’4”, 360 (1971- ) pro wrestling: 1996-2018

 Mark Henry, like Bill Kazmaier, can make a case for being the strongest human who ever lived.
 (Kaz had more upper body strength, Henry more lower body strength.)
 We’ll give our top spot to Henry, despite having a lower powerlifting total than Kaz, because Henry was drug-tested and excelled in three uniquely different strength categories: Olympic-style weightlifting, powerlifting, and strongman.
-Growing up in Texas, Mark Henry topped a 2000-lb. powerlifting total while still in high school.
+Growing up in Texas, Mark Henry topped a 2000-pound powerlifting total while still in high school.
 Then while only 19, he took up weightlifting and quickly established himself as America’s top super-heavyweight.
-In the ’90s, he set numerous world powerlifting records, and racked up the greatest combined total of the three powerlifts and the two Olympic lifts: 3218.7 lbs.
-(1460 kg.)—a mark that is unlikely to be broken, because so few men compete in both disciplines.
+In the ’90s, he set numerous world powerlifting records, and racked up the greatest combined total of the three powerlifts and two Olympic lifts: 3218.7 pounds (1460 kg.)—a mark that is unlikely to be broken, because so few men compete in both disciplines.
 An injury prevented him from medaling in weightlifting at the 1996 Olympics, and Henry, a lifelong drug-free lifter, vowed not to compete unless the sport was cleaned up.
 He retired from all competitive lifting at 26, likely far from his peak strength for powerlifting; and he is still the only under-25 person to hit a raw powerlifting total of at least 2300 pounds.